Orbelín Pineda: Senior

 Pineda was included in the provisional roster for the 2015 CONCACAF Gold Cup by Miguel Herrera but was cut from the final list, remaining in the Provisional List if someone else got injured.
 He was called up again, this time by Juan Carlos Osorio, to be included in Mexico's provisional squad for the Copa América Centenario but was cut from the final squad.
 Pineda would make his senior national team debut on 6 September 2016 against Honduras during a 2018 FIFA World Cup qualification match, coming in as a substitute for Jesús Dueñas at the 71st minute, finishing in a scoreless draw.

 He was included in the finalized roster that would participate at the 2017 CONCACAF Gold Cup, where on 9 July he would score his first goal with the senior national team during a group stage match against El Salvador, scoring the final goal of a 3–1 win.

 In June 2019, Pineda was included in Gerardo Martino's 2019 CONCACAF Gold Cup roster.
 Mexico went on to win the tournament.

 Pineda participated at the 2021 Gold Cup, scoring a total of 3 times and contributing one assist.
 Mexico finished runner-up after losing the final to the United States 0–1.

 In October 2022, Pineda was named in Mexico's preliminary 31-man squad for the 2022 FIFA World Cup, and in November, he was ultimately included in the final 26-man roster.

+Pineda participated in the 2023 Gold Cup, where he was a key player for the national team, scoring twice in matches leading up to the final.
+In the final, he would assist Santiago Giménez's winning goal against Panama to secure his second trophy with Mexico.

 Style of play

-He is able to play as a deep-lying, roaming or more advanced playmaker, he has regularly played as the more advanced of the two in a 4-2-3-1 formation.
+Pineda is able to play as a deep-lying, roaming or more advanced playmaker, he has regularly played as the more advanced of the two in a 4-2-3-1 formation.
 A fantastic reader of the game, Pineda can spot incisive through balls and is able to find space on the pitch by moving into the channels between defenders.
 Former Guadalajara manager Matías Almeyda described Pineda as "one of those players that has to end up in a great European club.
 He has the talent and the attributes."
 He is technically sharp, skillful, and with a turn of pace able to burst past opponents but at his short stature, he isn't the strongest player, although his development may have been held up by the fact he's been moved from an attacking midfielder to the holding role and even on the wing since he debuted in the first division in late 2014.

 Personal life

-His older brother, Onay was also a professional footballer who played as a right-back.
+Pineda's older brother, Onay, was also a professional footballer who played as a right-back.